MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/quick-start.md

 The demo scene is linear, meaning that each chapter will lead directly to the next and the connection overview only contains implicit connections, but it is possible to create more complex processes that don't follow the chapter list linearly.

 #### Graph view
 On the right, there is a graphical representation of the current chapter.
 Every node is called a `Step`.
 Every step can include a number of `Behaviors` which can happen when the node is triggered or before leaving it.
-In the demo scene, those are mostly text to speech instructions.
+In the demo scene, those are mostly text to speech instructions and animations.
 A step can have as many exit points, called `Transitions`, as needed.
 Every transition can list a number of `Conditions` which, if fulfilled, make the transition valid.

 Select the "Welcome" node in the first chapter.
 This will open the Step Inspector.
 The window should look like the following.